toddfast/js-template/README.md

     console.log("Clicked element: ",this);
   });

-// The new template will have the click event handler
+// The new template will have the onclick event handler defined above
 $("#template1")
   .fillTemplate()
   .appendTo("#container");